 - There are currently over 21 investment platform providers in the UK.

-- Some investment platforms offer only a limited range of investments which you can hold through them while others offer a wider range of investment products
+- Some investment platforms providers offer only a limited range of investments which you can hold through them while others offer a wider range of investment products

-- When you compare investment platforms it is advisable to choose one that allows investment in shares and/or funds both directly and via a Stocks and Shares ISA, Junior ISA (JISA) or Self Invested Personal Pension (SIPP)
+- When you compare investment platform providers it is advisable to choose one that allows investment in shares and/or funds both directly and via a Stocks and Shares ISA, Junior ISA (JISA) or Self Invested Personal Pension (SIPP)

 - Even if you are looking to invest via a SIPP you shouldn't just focus on finding cheapest SIPP provider as you may want to take out a Stocks and Shares ISA in the future.
 If you hold them both on the same platform it can reduce costs and make administration easier

-- Therefore selecting an investment platform with a broad range of investments available will provide you with flexibility going forward
+- Therefore selecting the best investment platform with a broad range of investments available will provide you with flexibility going forward

 - Investment platforms are very different in the charges they levy to manage your investment portfolio so make sure you read the information on charges (including SIPP charges) in this article so you can choose the most cost-effective investment platform.

 Best investment platforms providers

-Deciding on the best investment platform for you will depend on your personal circumstances and your investment goals.
-Some are best for those wanting a helping hand, as they offer good tools and guidance, while other investment platforms may be better for monthly savers, for example.
+Deciding on the best investment platform provider for you will depend on your personal circumstances and your investment goals.
+Some are best for those wanting a helping hand, as they offer good tools and guidance, while other investment platform providers may be better for monthly savers, for example.

 Best all-round investment platform

 Hargreaves Lansdown - (for a combination of cost, investment choice and customer service)